1 Terminology and acronyms

 CRS - coordinate reference system

-EGV - ecogeoraphical variables
+EGV - ecogeographical variables

 SDM - species distribution modelling